ghackebeil/pybnb/doc/index.rst

 Welcome to ``PyBnB``
 ====================

-``pybnb`` is a parallel branch-and-bound engine designed to run on distributed-memory computing architectures.
-It uses the ``mpi4py`` Python package for message passing.
+``pybnb`` is a parallel branch-and-bound engine written in Python.
+It designed to run on distributed computing architectures, using ``mpi4py`` and ``numpy`` for fast inter-process communication.

+This package is designed to serve as a backend for problem-specific solution strategies that utilize a branch-and-bound algorithm.
+The following core functionality is included:

+ - work load distribution through a central dispatcher
+ - work task prioritization strategies (e.g., worst bound first, breadth first)
+ - solver-like log output showing algorithm progress

+To use this package, one must implement a branch-and-bound problem by subclassing the :class:`Problem
+<pybnb.problem.Problem>` interface and defining the methods
+shown in the example below.

 .. code-block:: pycon